klerk-framework/website/docs/building-config/context.md

 The context will be included in the parameters in many of the functions you provide to Clerk.
-As an example, to declare a rule that generals can read classified reports, you will create a function that looks something like this:
+As an example, to declare a rule that generals can read secret reports, you will create a function that looks something like this:

 ```
-fun generalsCanReadClassifiedReports(args: ArgContextReader<Ctx, Collections>): PositiveAuthorization =
+fun generalsCanReadSecretReports(args: ArgContextReader<Ctx, Collections>): PositiveAuthorization {
+    if (args.model !is Report || args.model.classification != Secret) {
+        return NoOpinion
+    }
-    if (args.context.user.rank == General) Allow else NoOpinion
+    return if (args.context.user.rank == General) Allow else NoOpinion
+}
 ```

 It is recommended to name the context class "Ctx" but you are free to call it whatever you like.
 The class must